Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 Relax & Dump the Stress

-Spend 30 minutes doing a relaxing activity, with no electronic devices on.
+Spend 30 minutes doing a relaxing activity, with no electronic devices.
 The goal here is to stop your mind from racing, to slow down and relax.
 Read a book, take a hot bath, or listen to relaxing music.
 Relax Your Mind or Go Cuckoo Crazy

-You can also start a diffuser before bed, and breathe in sleepy time essential oils (aromatherapy), like lavender, jasmine, chamomile, or sweet orange to help sleep.
-Stress definitely interrupts sleep pattern - try this: Learn to Combat Stress.
+You can also start a diffuser before bed and use the aromatherapy technique - breathe in sleepy time essential oils like lavender, jasmine, chamomile, or sweet orange to help sleep.
+Stress is a major cause of disrupting sleep patterns.
+Try this: Learn to Combat Stress.